chunsj/mx/README.md

 # mx
-another trial for the better matrix library
+another trial for the better matrix library.